Welcome to Niseko About Niseko

-The song in Niseko was established in November 1972.
+The Niseko Town Song was established in November 1972.

-The Niseko town asked for their citizens to write the lyriks for offical town song and from 65 entries Mr. Mori Kikuzo's entry was chosen.
-Based on the lyriks from Mr. Mori, composer Komabayashi Shoichi composed the whole song.
+Town asked their citizens to write the lyrics for the official town song, and from 65 entries, Mr. Mori Kikuzo's entry was chosen.
+Based on his lyrics, composer Komabayashi Shoichi composed the music.

 aogu wa niseko annupuri